rohithsprabhu/hacktoberfest2021-not-active-/README.md

-# C , C++ , Python & Java Snippets can be addedd here
+# C , C++ , Python & Java Snippets can be added here
 ADD YOUR CODE TO PARTICULAR PROGRAM FOLDER

 ## 🤲 Contributing